|Nutrition Facts (per serving)|

 These homemade granola bars are made from a basic recipe, but it is one that can be easily adjusted according to your particular palate.
 They are wholesome, slightly sweet, and filled with nutritious ingredients.

-If your your granola bars are falling apart or seem too crumbly, here are a few tips.
-Make sure you use honey or another sticky sweetener such as maple syrup in the liquid part of the recipe.
+If your granola bars are falling apart or seem too crumbly, here are a few tips.
+Make sure you use honey or another sticky sweetener such as maple syrup in the liquid part of the recipe; this recipe calls for honey.
 This will help bind together the ingredients and keep that signature bar shape.
 If, however, the mixture feels too sticky to be able to spread in the pan, simply wet your fingers lightly before pressing it into the pan.

 In a large bowl, combine the rolled oats, sliced almonds, and coconut.